 In additional to reviewing the manual linked below, SAFE ZONE training includes a 2-hour workshop conducted by both a member of the Counseling Center staff and the LGBTQ GA.

 If you have any questions, please feel free to email us at: email@example.com

 Click here for the Safe Zone Manual complete with terminology/definitions and additional resources on the Safe Zone training program, how to be a Safe Zone ally, and resources for supporting students.

 Click here for a great resource where you can learn more about non-binary/gender neutral pronouns and practice their use.

 This app was created by Minus18 - Australia's national organisation for LGBT youth, Minus 18 is young people leading change and advocating for an Australia free of homophobia and transphobia.

-Anyone in the UCM community can be a Safe Zone participant, including faculty, staff, and students.
+Anyone in the UCM community can be a Safe Zone participant, including faculty, staff, graduate assistants, and students.
 It is hoped that community members of all sexual orientations, gender identities, and gender expressions will become participants.